ITINERARY

 Day 5 – Santa Cruz Island – Puerto Isidro Ayora (F) – Highlands Cerro Mesa (G) – Puerto Ayora (H)

 This morning, we head into the Highlands of Santa Cruz Island in search of Galápagos tortoises and visit the Twin Craters.
 As we climb in elevation, you will notice the vegetation increases in size, providing an ideal habitat for the tortoises.
 At the high point on the road, we will re-enter the National Park system.
 We will spend the morning walking the trails and taking photos of the amazing tortoises who roam the grassy meadows and highland ponds.
-We will enjoy a lunch at the farm.
+We will enjoy lunch at the farm.

 After this busy day, you’ll have a little free time to explore Puerto Ayora, a lively town.